 These tips will help you have a better travel experience with your psychiatric service dog or emotional support animal.

 Book your flight online or by phone as early as possible.
-This gives you the best chance to secure your seat while there is still enough space for you and your animal and allows plenty of time to check requirements, gather documentation and deal with any issues that occur.
+This gives you the best chance to secure your seat while there is still enough space for you and your animal and allows plenty of time to check requirements, gather documentation, and deal with any issues that occur.

 Check Requirements at Your Destination

 Different states within the United States and destinations outside the U.S. have requirements that exceed those of Alaska Airlines.
 Make sure you know the requirements before you book your flight.
+This is especially important if you are flying internationally; you must abide by U.S. regulations and those of the country you are visiting.

 Exercise Your Dog Before Boarding